iamPres/mario-neuro-evolution/README.md

 Press LEFT SHIFT to enable / disable mutation for the following iteration
 Press RIGHT to fast foward through a bot if it is standing still (DO NOT USE IF BOT IS MOVING)
 Press S to save the current bot's neural architecture into the Models/ folder
-Press L to load the any neual architecture located in the root project directory
+Press L to load the any neual architecture located in the root project directory (The program will only load a model named bot.mdl)

 ## Net Architecture